 Our Low-Carbon Commitments

 We know that a company’s dedication to an improved sustainable development is a key factor in decision making for more than half of consumers*.
 This means that more and more companies are determined to become more sustainable.
 Sustainability in hospitality industry can be measured in so many different ways and we want our main focus to be carbon emissions.
 Many companies, within the hotel industry and beyond, are going "carbon-neutral" by investing money to offset their carbon emissions output, thereby storing it on earth instead of releasing it to the atmosphere. easyHotel is a little bit different.
 We want to reduce our carbon output.
 That's right... we don't think offsetting our carbon is enough.
 Instead, we want to minimise the amount of carbon we emit all together.
 In fact, here at easyHotel, we are aiming to become the leader in low-cost, low-carbon hotels throughout Europe and the UK.

-We are dedicated to offering you an affordable, accessible and sustainable option in all the best European cities.
+We are dedicated to offering you an affordable, accessible and low-carbon option in all the best European cities.
 Next time you're looking for eco friendly hotels near me, be sure to check out our locations!

 We're already low carbon!

 Unlike most hotels, which focus on providing their clients with a luxury service, our objective has always been to strip back to basics and provide our customers with high-quality basics that really matter, focusing on a minimalist hotel model.
 Obviously, minimal, limited-service hotel models are innately low-carbon when compared to full-service hotels.
 Let's dive a little deeper...

 - Since we’re in the heart of the city, there is no need for us to have the superfluous additions of a gym, conference room, kitchen or bar etc. This means that we don’t waste energy powering machines that aren’t being used most of the time!